-There are two dates that are important for investors to know when making an investment: the trade date versus the settlement date.
+There are two important dates to know when making an investment: the trade date and the settlement date.

-When a buy or sell order is confirmed in an individual’s brokerage account, that day is known as the trade date.
+When an investor’s buy or sell order gets confirmed in a brokerage account, the day this occurs is known as the trade date.
 But behind the scenes, the real transaction has yet to take place.
+A security goes through a settlement process in order for the transfer from a seller to a buyer to occur.

-For the vast majority of trades an investor will make, there will be a delay between the day a transaction is made and the day the underlying security ownership has been settled—a period known as T+2 in financial markets.
+This delay between the day a transaction is made and the day the underlying security ownership has been settled is a period known as T+2 in financial markets.
+Here’s a closer look at this process.

-Why the Difference Between Trade and Settlement Date?
+Why Is There a Delay Between Trade and Settlement Dates?

-It used to be the case that a piece of paper representing shares of a security had to be in the possession of traders in order to prove they actually owned the shares.
-Moving this paper around sometimes took as long as five business days after the transaction date, or T+5.
+Back then, a piece of paper representing shares of a security had to be in the possession of traders in order to prove they actually owned the shares.
+Moving this paper around sometimes took as long as five business days after the trade date, or T+5.

 What is the T+2 Rule?

 Note that weekends and holidays are excluded from the T+2 rule.
-That’s because stock markets only trade on weekdays.
-In the U.S., the stock market is open from 9:30 a.m. to 4:00 p.m.
-Eastern time five days a week.
+That’s because in the U.S., the stock market is open from 9:30 a.m. to 4:00 p.m.
+Eastern time Monday through Friday.

-But for now, investors who plan on engaging in cash account trading need to know about trade vs. settlement date.
-Cash accounts are those in which investors trade stocks and exchange-traded funds (ETFs) only with money they actually have today and not borrowed money “on margin.”
+Investors who plan on engaging in cash account trading need to know about trade vs. settlement date.
+Cash accounts are those in which investors trade stocks and exchange-traded funds (ETFs) only with money they actually have today.
+Meanwhile, margin trading accounts allow investors to trade using borrowed money or trade “on margin.”

 Potential Violations of the Trade Date vs. Settlement Date